-General and Administrative Expense.
+General and Administrative Expense

 General and administrative expense increased by \$1.2 million, or 24%, to \$6.4 million for the year ended December 31, 2005, from \$5.2 million for 2004.
 This increase resulted primarily from the recognition of \$1.6 million in 2005 for expenses incurred in connection with a public offering that we terminated in the first quarter of 2005.
 We did not incur any similar expenses in 2004.
 We also incurred an additional \$182,000 in non-cash stock-based compensation charges in 2005 attributable to our adoption of SFAS 123R as of January 1, 2005.
 These increases were partially offset by lower infrastructure and personnel costs for our general and administrative activities, along with lower professional fees and travel costs in connection with business development pursuits in 2005 as compared to 2004.
 We expect that general and administrative expense will increase in 2006 and subsequent years due to increased payroll, expanded infrastructure and increased consulting, legal, accounting and investor relations expenses associated with being a public company.

-Cost of Product Sales.
+Cost of Product Sales

 Cost of product sales increased by \$282,000 to \$481,000 for the year ended December 31, 2005, from \$198,000 for 2004.
-All of these costs related to sales of Inversine.
-The lower cost of product sales for 2004 resulted primarily from a successful outcome of our request for a waiver of FDA product and establishment fees that had been assessed by the FDA in 2003 and 2002 in the aggregate amount of \$505,000.
-The cost of product sales for 2005 reflects our costs related to sales of Inversine net of the waiver and refund of product and establishment fees that was granted to us in 2005 for the fees that we were assessed by the FDA and that we paid in 2004.
+Cost of product sales for each of 2005 and 2004 reflects our costs related to sales of Inversine, net of the amount of FDA product and establishment fees refunded to us in that year.
+Product and establishment fees for marketed products are assessed by the FDA each year and paid by companies in the year in which they are assessed.
+We have historically requested a waiver of the FDA fees that we have paid for Inversine.
+If a waiver is granted, the FDA fees are refunded, typically in the year following the year in which they are paid.
+Our requests for waivers of the FDA fees for 2002 and 2003 were granted in 2004, resulting in a refund to us in 2004 of \$505,000 in 2002 and 2003 fees.
+Our request for a waiver of the FDA fees for 2004 was granted in 2005, resulting in a refund to us in 2005 of \$304,000 in 2004 fees.
+The lower cost of product sales for 2004 resulted primarily from the refund in 2004 of the FDA fees for both 2003 and 2002 as compared to the refund in 2005 of the FDA fees for only 2004.
 We have again petitioned the FDA for a waiver of the product and establishment fees that were assessed by the FDA and paid by us in 2005 and plan to petition again in future years.
 In previous years, the award that we received from the National Institute of Standards and Technology through its Advanced Technology Program to fund the development of sophisticated molecular simulation software was significant in supporting our waiver requests.
 Our funding under the award concludes in the third quarter of 2006, and there is no assurance that our pending or future fee waiver requests will be allowed.
-For 2005, if our request for a waiver for fees that we paid in 2004 had not been granted, our cost of product sales would have increased by approximately \$304,000.

-Interest and Dividend Income.
+Interest and Dividend Income

 Interest and dividend income increased by \$669,000 to \$1.2 million for the year ended December 31, 2005, from \$505,000 for 2004.
 The increase was attributable to substantially higher short-term interest rates and higher average levels of cash and short-term investments during 2005 resulting from the issuance and sale of shares of our convertible preferred stock on December 6, 2004 for net proceeds of \$32.9 million.